mindee/mindee-api-ruby/docs/resume_v1.md

 * `year` (String): The year when a certificate was issued or received.
 Fields which are specific to this product; they are not used in any other product.

+### Certificates Field
+The list of certificates obtained by the candidate.

+A `ResumeV1Certificate` implements the following attributes:

+* `grade` (String): The grade obtained for the certificate.
+* `name` (String): The name of certification.
+* `provider` (String): The organization or institution that issued the certificate.
+* `year` (String): The year when a certificate was issued or received.
+Fields which are specific to this product; they are not used in any other product.

 ### Education Field
 The list of the candidate's educational background.